Don Lemon anchors CNN Tonight with Don Lemon during weekday prime-time and serves as a correspondent across CNN/U.S. programming.

 Lemon joined CNN after serving as a co-anchor for the 5 p.m. newscast for NBC5 News in Chicago.
 He joined the station in August 2003 as an anchor and reporter after working in New York as a correspondent for NBC News, The Today Show and NBC Nightly News.
 In addition to his reporting in New York, Lemon worked as an anchor on Weekend Today and on MSNBC.
 While at NBC, Lemon covered the explosion of Space Shuttle Columbia, SARS in Canada and numerous other stories of national and global importance.

 In addition to NBC5 and NBC News, Lemon has served as a weekend anchor and general assignment reporter for WCAU-TV, an NBC affiliate in Philadelphia, an anchor and investigative reporter for KTVI-TV in St. Louis and an anchor for WBRC-TV in Birmingham.
 He began his career at WNYW in New York City as a news assistant while still in college.

 In 2009, Ebony named him as one of the Ebony Power 150: the most influential Blacks in America.
 He has won an Edward R. Murrow award for his coverage of the capture of the Washington, D.C. snipers.
 He won an Emmy for a special report on real estate in Chicagoland and various other awards for his reporting on the AIDS epidemic in Africa and Hurricane Katrina.
 In 2006, he won three more local Emmys for his reporting in Africa and a business feature about Craigslist, an online community.

-Lemon serves as an adjunct professor at Brooklyn College, teaching and participating in curriculum designed around new media.
+Lemon serves on the Board of Trustees at Brooklyn College.
 He earned a degree in broadcast journalism from Brooklyn College and also attended Louisiana State University.